Contact-Sport Related Injuries

-The pros minimise the risk of injury with carefully calibrated training regimes, put in place by accredited coaches, doctors and physios.
-At professional contact-sport matches, there is always medical staff present to check on an injury sustained in play.
-In the case of head injuries, players are monitored until a medical professional OKs them to return to the field.
+The pros minimise the risk of injury with carefully calibrated training regimes by accredited coaches, doctors and physios.
+At professional contact-sport matches, medical staff is always present to check on an injury sustained in play.
+In the case of head injuries, players are monitored until a professional medic OKs them to return to the field.

-The millions of amateur players worldwide, however, have little or no medical supervision.
+However, the millions of amateur players worldwide have little or no medical supervision.
 They decide for themselves if they are ready to get stuck back in.
 Players who pride themselves on being tough and players who are determined not to let their team down are especially at risk of playing with an injury that needs attention.
 The inevitable result is a repeated injury.
 A repeated injury is nearly always a worse injury.
 In the case of head injuries, the consequences can be severe.

 The Most Common Types of Injury

-The most common kinds of injuries to contact-sport players affect soft tissues like tendons, ligaments, and above all muscles.
+The most common injuries to contact-sport players affect soft tissues like tendons, ligaments, and muscles.
 Quick turns, sudden leaps, and sharp pivots are crucial weapons in the arsenal of a rugby or American Football player, but all these manoeuvres put a strain on the muscles and other soft tissues.
-Only playing or training too much without sufficient recovery time makes your muscles vulnerable to damage.
+Playing or training too much without sufficient recovery time makes your muscles vulnerable to damage.

-There is a lot you can do to minimise your chances of sustaining a soft-tissue injury.
+You can do a lot to minimise your chances of sustaining a soft-tissue injury.
 Most players know that warm-up is vital.
 A good warm-up oxygenates your muscles and stretches your muscles, ligaments, and tendons.
 If you play contact sports, your training regime should incorporate drills that strengthen the muscles involved in sprinting, sudden acceleration, darting changes of direction, and anything else which is a big part of the way you play.
 Do not try to do too much.
 If you train with weights, increase the weight gradually.
 If you are returning from an injury, accept that you will have to get your fitness back gradually.
 Always warm down as well as up.
 A warm-down should be gentle and focus on stretches.